-She is a Charter Member of the William & Mary Hip Hop Collection and is a member of hip-hop theater company Rhymes Over Beats.
+Sommer is a Charter Member of the William & Mary Hip-Hop Collection and is a member of hip-hop theater company Rhymes Over Beats.
 She sits on the Board of Directors of Minds Behind the Music and on the Hip-Hop Hall of Fame’s Artifacts, Exhibits, and Preservation Committee.
 In April 2016, Sommer organized the first Hip-Hop Hacks, a hackathon for students to explore technology’s role in hip-hop and how the most popular genre in the world inspires technological innovation.
 She began her tenure as a Columbia University Community Scholar in September 2016.